Easy Mango Low Histamine Ice Cream (Low Lectin, and Low Oxalate)

 - If necessary, add 1 more ounce at a time until blender can just blend.

 - Blend on high until the mixture is creamy and has a consistent texture.

 - Top with coconut cream topping (recipe below) if desired.

-- Spoon into a bowl and enjoy immediately.
+- Serve in a bowl and enjoy immediately!

-Refrigerate Aroy-D Coconut Milk overnight.
-Then remove it from the fridge.
-Open the package and scoop the thickest cream from the top of the package.
+- Remove can from fridge.
+Open and scoop the thickest cream from the top of the can.

-- Whip the coconut cream, monk fruit extract, and raw vanilla powder with a whisk or in blender until fluffy.
+- Whip the coconut cream, monk fruit extract, and raw vanilla powder with a hand-held blender until fluffy.

 - Top ice cream with coconut cream.

 - You can use the leftover coconut water or coconut cream for smoothies or other recipes.
 You can also freeze it in an ice cube tray to make it easier to use.

 And now, I’d love to hear from you.
 What toppings do you like on low histamine ice cream?
 You can leave your comments below!